tavishcode/sudokuSolver/README.md

 # Sudoku Solver
 ### A sudoku puzzle solver utilizing a recursive backtracking algorithm

-Deeveloped for a course exercise on recursion
+Developed for a course exercise on recursion

 ![initializing sudoku](initialized.png)